JulienBernardo2/Unix-Online-Server/INSTALL.md

 ## Adding a Web Server
   *We chose to use Nginx as our Web Server*
   1. Run the command __(apt install nginx)__
-  2. To check if it worked go on a browser and type in http://your IP address
+  2. To check if it worked go on a browser and type in http:// your IP address